 Try to position your camera into the perfect position to capture the most attractive shot of the boat.
 This is a stern shot from a three-quarter angle and positioned from above the boat.

 If the camera is too low, then the focus on the shot is on the wake, and not on the boat.
 You want to get ahead of the wake, so the boat doesn’t get lost in the spray.

 Don’t be afraid to experiment with your angles.
 Try to get up high or way down low and angled up.
 Both of these will create interest with your shot.

 The worst place you can shoot from is shoulder height.
 It’s a boring angle that everyone shoots from and isn’t the most flattering for your boat.

 The camera can’t capture speed.
 So you need to create the speed visually in the image.
 You also need to think about the boat you’re taking a picture of.
 Not all boats need to look like they’re flying out of the water.

 For example, a cigarette boat needs to look like it owns the water.
 You can do this by capturing its full attitude.
-The fast the boat goes, the more out of the water it will be.
-Capture the water breaking far back on the boat, and people will get a sense for how fast the boat is going.
+The faster the boat goes, the more out of the water it will be.
+Capture the water breaking far back on the boat, and people will get a sense of how fast the boat is going.